RTEMS/rtems-docs/user/start/sources.md

 # Obtain the Sources

 You have considered and chosen a suitable installation prefix in the previous section.
-We have chosen {file}`$HOME/quick-start/rtems/@rtems-ver-major@` as the installation prefix.
+For example, if you are building RTEMS with version `@rtems-ver-major@` tools we have chosen {file}`$HOME/quick-start/rtems/@rtems-ver-major@` as the installation prefix.
 We will show how to use a released version of RTEMS and then as an alternative we will show you using the {ref}`RSB Git repository <QuickStartSources_Git>`.
 Consider using a Git clone if you wish to make contributions to the RTEMS Project.

-You need the RTEMS Source Builder (RSB) to work with RTEMS and we prefer you use a released version.
+You need the RTEMS Source Builder (RSB) to work with RTEMS.
+You should use the same version of the RSB as you plan to use for RTEMS, for example `@rtems-ver-major@` for the development head of RTEMS, or a released version of the RSB matching the released version of RTEMS.
 A released version of the RSB downloads all source code from the RTEMS servers.
 Each release archives all the referenced source providing long term stability as changes in upstream projects do not effect a release's build.

 You will need approximately 1.5G bytes of disk space to build the tools, RTEMS kernel, network stack and 3rd party packages for the ERC32 BSP.